 Jet-van

 Building an international logistics network is never more important.
-From e-commerce online retailers to businesses accessing suppliers and selling their completed products.
+From e-commerce online retailers to businesses accessing suppliers and selling their products.
 The low value duty free thresholds to Europe, Australia, Mexico and Australia primarily benefit e-commerce direct sales direct to consumers.

 Canada's many free trade agreements benefit businesses importing and exporting goods.
 With the exception of China and India (albeit large exceptions!), goods from all the worlds major economies can benefit from preferential duty free import.
 And claiming these benefits has been made easier by (in most cases) not requiring a separate certificate of origin.